brianvanburken/brianvanburken.github.io/_drafts/rest-of-json-properties-as-list-when-decoding-in-elm.md

 Our custom decoder gets the whole JSON object and decodes it as a list of key-value pairs.
-Since the second parameter of our key-value pair, the value, needs to be the same for all we convert everything to a `String`.
-This is done with `valueToString`.
+We convert all the values to a `String` with the function called `valueToString` so all are the same type.
 Though this does mean that we lose the information.
 You could fix this by writing a [Custom Type][1] for each value type.

 {% prism elm %}
 metadataDecoder : JD.Decoder (List ( String, String ))